Essential Oils Are Not Collectibles

 The types of objects and items we can collect are endless.
 Our collections can bring us great joy.
-Finding that illusive item for our collection can feel rewarding become an entertaining challenge.
+Finding that illusive item for our collection can feel rewarding.
 And finding pieces to add to our collection at amazing prices can make the process more thrilling.

 It's understandable that we instinctively lean towards using this same type of collection terminology when referring to essential oils.
 An essential oil, however, isn't really a collectible.
 There are underlying drawbacks that can occur when thinking of essential oils as something to "collect." or when referring to an essential oil collection.

 I'm not trying to discourage you from purchasing and learning about many essential oils, but there is an important distinction and mindset that can greatly help you in genuinely benefitting from the essential oils that you work with and help you feel a greater sense of joy and gratitude for each oil.

 Essential Oils Do Have a Shelf Life and Their Aroma Does Change Over Time

 Most collectibles will last indefinitely if properly cared for.
 Even when stored under optimal conditions, essential oils deteriorate in aroma and therapeutic benefit as they age.
 In other words, they have a shelf life.
 The aroma for some essential oils like Patchouli and Sandalwood can improve over time, but their overall therapeutic value still can diminish.
 So buying essential oils for your "collection" just to try them a couple times and then save them in case you need them for a rainy day can lead to a lot of wastefulness.

 This type of "collection" language can induce a competitive spirit and unintentionally cause others to buy essential oils without more mindfully understanding the considerations that should go into each of our essential oil purchasing decisions...